• Skip to primary navigation

 • To make the cream cheese frosting, add the butter to a stand mixer bowl.
 If using a hand whisk then add to a large mixing bowl.
 Using a paddle attachment cream the butter until it is light and fluffy.
 Beat in the cream cheese and icing sugar until fully combined then place the bowl in the fridge while you prepare your piping bag.

-• Once you have prepared your piping bag, use a spoon and add the cream cheese to the piping bag and pipe the cream cheese frosting onto your red velvet cupcakes.
+• Once you have prepared your piping bag, use a spoon and add the cream cheese to the piping bag then pipe the cream cheese frosting onto your red velvet cupcakes.

 Reader Interactions